 Best Fly Lines 2024: Weight Forward, Shooting Heads, and Saltwater Lines Reviewed

-Quick verdict: The Rio Gold is the best all-around trout fly line — versatile, well-designed taper, and excellent feel.
+The Rio Gold is the best all-around trout fly line — versatile, well-designed taper, and excellent feel.
 For saltwater, the Rio Outbound Short delivers performance in wind with a shooting-head design.
 Scientific Anglers Amplitude Trout is the premium choice for delicate presentations.

 Fly line is the most important equipment decision in fly fishing — more important than the rod or reel in many situations.
 A bad fly line makes even a great rod cast poorly.
 A great fly line can make an average rod perform brilliantly.
 Here's what the most important differences are and which lines deliver.

-Some links in our gear reviews may be affiliate links — we always disclose when they are.
+Some links are affiliate links — we disclose them and earn a small commission at no cost to you.
 We never accept payment for favorable coverage.
-If something isn't worth your money, we'll say so.
+If something isn't worth your money, we say so.

 Rio Gold Fly Line